psmitty7373/ctf-writeups/ACI-CS-2020/do_you_c_what_i_c/README.md

 ![alt tag](https://raw.githubusercontent.com/psmitty7373/ctf-writeups/master/ACI-CS-2020/do_you_c_what_i_c/08.png)

-After trying many versions of ucrtbase.dll to find one where the offsets made sense with the values in the programs IAP, I finally found ucrtbase.dll version 10.0.14393.0.
+After trying many versions of ucrtbase.dll to find one where the offsets made sense with the values in the programs IAT, I finally found ucrtbase.dll version 10.0.14393.0.
 This one had _initterm at an offset of 0x3a4a0.
 0x7656b4a0 - 0x3a4a0 = 0x76531000.
 Money.
 Note, you would want to check more than one function to better improve your chances of signaturing the right version of the dll.

 Once I had the right dll, I could calculate the function offset address to any function in it.
 I already said I'd like to open and read the flag file, so I chose to look up _sopen_s and _read which were at offsets 0x3df10 and 0x28980 respectively.